What are the fees?

 Can I pay for services using a NDIS account?

-Personal Enrichment Services is a Registered NDIS Provider.
-If you are a participant in the NDIS program you can use your NDIS account to assist with payment of fees for therapy.
+If you are a self managed or plan managed participant in the NDIS program you can use your NDIS account to assist with payment of fees for therapy.

 If you are not familiar with the NDIS program you can use the link below to see if you qualify for an account.
 Individuals may qualify for this program if they have certain cognitive, physical or psychological conditions.